madelinepet/snakes-cafe/README.md

 ### Wednesday 8/15/2018 9:14PM: Fixed display category bug.
 Too many for loops, deleted whole function.
 ### Wednesday 8/15/2018 9:34PM: Submission for the day.
 Totaling bug
 ### Thursday 8/16/2018 8:14PM: Class for order handling established.
 Code bugs on input and on typing order.
-### Thursday 8/16/2018 8:14PM: Menu not defined error: now functionality to load from external menu or to load original menu.
+### Thursday 8/16/2018 9:01PM: Menu not defined error: now functionality to load from external menu or to load original menu.
 More debugging to come.
+### Thursday 8/16/2018 10:01PM: Lots of bugs, but new functionality in loading menu if I can figure out a bug with my try/except and another with my for loops.